-Get some comic relief and laugh about the Middle East with one of L.A's hottest comedy group, the Sultans of Satire, in a special performance featuring Middle Eastern comics with guest star K-von.
-The Sultans of Satire are seriously funny—if you love to laugh, if you need to laugh, you'll appreciate this show with its satirical insights and fresh perspectives on American and Middle Eastern life.
-The humor is universal; the comedans hail from the Middle East and North Africa!
-This show's cast features Noël Elgrably, Zara Mizrahi, Sammy Obeid and Mona Shaikh, with specal guest K-von.
-The Sultans of Satire is the longest-running Middle Eastern stand-up comedy show in the U.S. Features some of the best young stand-up comedians today from diverse faiths.
+The Sultans of Satire are seriously funny—if you need to laugh, you'll appreciate this show with its satirical insights and fresh perspectives on American and Middle Eastern life.
+The humor is universal; the comedans hail from the Middle East, North Africa and Central Asia.
+Founded in 2005, The Sultans of Satire is the longest-running Middle Eastern stand-up comedy show in the U.S. with some of the best young stand-up comedians from diverse faiths.
 This show cosponsored by Freedom Theatre West.
+Show $15 general admission, $12 members, $18 at the door.
+Middle Eastern and North African dishes, signature drinks and more served by Café Rumi.
 Tickets/info 323.413.2001.
 Watch video clips at sultansofsatire.com.

 Come participate in a dynamic Middle East rhythm and drum circle, facilitated by Rowan Storm, Saturday from 1:30 -3:30 pm, Jan.
 18, 2013 (repeats on Feb.
 8 and March 15, 2014).
 Beginners welcome.

 The San Francisco Bay-area based musician and composer Shirzad Sharif will present an exclusive concert of tanbur and percussion at the Levantine Cultural Center on Friday, January 10, 8 pm, in two